mika-co/convert-to-threejs/README.md

 ## convert-to-threejs

-Utility for converting model files to the Three.js JSON format files
+Utility for converting model files to the Three.js JSON format

 ## Supported Formats